 John Braden served as Director of the Seattle Aquarium from January 2005 through its transition to non-profit management in July of 2010.
 John was a key leader in negotiating the Transition Agreement and its implementation.
 He continues to serve as an ex-officio member of the Board of Directors, and as Director Emeritus serves of the Public Partnerships, Master Planning and Facilities Committees.
 Previously, John served as the Deputy Director of the Aquarium from 2002 to 2005, focusing on exhibit development, finance, and personnel management.
 Prior to that he had served as the principal planner for the Seattle Parks Department’s central waterfront properties.
 Earlier in his career, John worked in the City’s Office of Economic Development, serving as its Director from 1986 to 1991.
 His work focused on job creation, redevelopment of distressed communities, and planning for infrastructure improvements.
 John holds BA and MA degrees in Geography from the University of Washington.
 John was born and raised in Seattle.
 He and his wife, Kristin Johnsen, live in the Green Lake area where he grew up.
 He has two adult children, Will and Anna, who both live and work in the Seattle area.

 Matt was introduced to City Fruit when he joined the Orchard Steward group at Martha Washington Park.
 He is committed to supporting good local food and is especially interested in getting it to those who need it most and in building knowledge and community around food.
 Most recently Matt has been applying his experience as a hobby hard cider maker to teaching people how to turn their bounty of apples into delicious cider.
-Matt works at Parallel Public Works as a technical project manager.
+Matt works at Fair Trade USA as a web applications developer.

 Melissa has been gleaning fruit and foraging wild foods in the Seattle region for over 25 years.
 Melissa earned a PhD in Environmental Anthropology from the University of Washington.
 Currently, she serves as the joint social scientist for Washington Sea Grant (UW) and NOAA’s Northwest Fisheries Science Centerto improve understanding of the sociocultural dimensions of ecosystem management.
 Whether it’s facilitating a workshop on cultural food practices, speaking about access to nature as a social justice issue, or linking cultural values to ecosystem restoration, Melissa is passionate about strengthening ties between people and the environments in which they live.
 Melissa and her partner love to garden, forage, make medicinal salves, homebrew and botanical art.